Fundamentals

 The Eight Moon Phases: Meaning and How to Use It

 The Moon completes a full cycle every 29.5 days, passing through eight phases along the way.
-Each phase describes a different relationship between the Sun and Moon — from conjunction (New Moon) through opposition (Full Moon) and back again.
-Astrologers use these phases both as a timing tool and as a natal indicator of temperament.
+Each phase describes a different relationship between the Sun and Moon, from conjunction (New Moon) through opposition (Full Moon) and back again.
+Astrologers use these phases both as a timing tool and as a symbolic natal indicator.

 Quick Facts